 Guijie Street is located on Dongzhimen Inner Street roughly between Dongzhimen Subway Station and Beixinqiao Subway Stations, about 1472 meters long.
 It offers easy access via public transport.

-The location of Guijie Street with its nearby attractions
+Location Map: Guijie Street with its nearby attractions (Google Maps Source)

 For those eager to dive into this gastronomic paradise, Beixinqiao Station (北新桥站), on Subway Line 5, is the closest point of entry on the west side of Guijie Street.
 Alight here ( Exit A and D), and a short walk to the east will lead you directly into the heart of Gui Jie’s culinary delights.